b-vitali/SongBook/README.md

         </div>
         ```
-1. Now open a terminal and run `path/to/SongBook$ python3 CollectSongspy`
+1. Now open a terminal and run `path/to/SongBook$ python3 CollectSongs.py`
 1. **DONE !**

 ### An Author